 Antibiotics should aim to cover the most likely causes.

-Where a sexually transmitted pathogen is the most likely cause:
+Where an STI is the most likely cause:

-Azithromycin 1 g single dose PLUS doxycycline 100 mg twice daily for 14 days
+- doxycycline 100 mg twice daily for 14 days (some men may require an additional week of treatment.)

-In addition, if gonorrhoea is suspected or possible ADD: Ceftriaxone 500 mg stat IMI
+In addition, if gonorrhoea is suspected or possible then ADD: Ceftriaxone 500 mg stat IMI

 If an enteric organism is suspected: